forwinder15/learndiesels/content/posts/2019-05-03--the-tool-guide-for-new-diesel-mechanics/index.md

 ![socket](./soc.jpeg)

 It is very easy to misplace a socket or something small.
 Having a divider or socket rack and a specific place for each tool will make seeing that something is missing extremely easy.
+[Here is the ones I bought on Amazon](https://amzn.to/2Rrx8lD)

 There are many different options when it comes to tool organization.
 I prefer socket stands because of the ease of use.
 Just a glance and I know right where to grab.
 There are other types but, I find they take up more space and are not as easy to use.

 ##PPE (Personal Protective Equipment)

 Most companies for the benefit of safety provide PPE to their mechanics.
 It is important to use what works for you.
 I know some the of the equipment my company provided was not right for me.
 So, finding the right safety glasses, gloves and shoes can be huge if it makes you more likely to use them more.

 ###Safety Glasses